Ada f English, German, Polish, Hungarian, Italian, Finnish, Ancient Germanic

-From an Irish surname which was derived from Ó Riain
+From an Irish surname that was derived from Ó Riain

 .
 The given name Rían

-probably means "little king" (from Irish rí
+probably means "little king"

 "king" combined with a diminutive suffix).

 Sabrina f English, Italian, German, French

 Latinized form of Habren

 , the original Welsh name of the River Severn.
 According to Geoffrey of Monmouth, Sabrina was the name of a princess who was drowned in the Severn.
 Supposedly the river was named for her, but it is more likely that her name was actually derived from that of the river, which is of unknown meaning.
 She appears as a water nymph in John Milton's masque Comus

 Sarah f English, French, German, Hebrew, Arabic, Biblical, Biblical Hebrew

 in Hebrew.
 In the Old Testament this is the name of Abraham

 's wife, considered the matriarch of the Jewish people.
-She was barren until she unexpectedly became the pregnant with Isaac
+She was barren until she unexpectedly became pregnant with Isaac

 at the age of 90.
 Her name was originally Sarai

 , but God changed it at the same time Abraham's name was changed (see Genesis 17:15

-Anglicized form of SÌNE
+Anglicized form of Sìne

 .
 This name was popularized outside of Scotland in the 1980s by the singer Sheena Easton (1959-).

-From a nickname which is commonly used to denote a young boy, derived from the English word son
+From a nickname that is commonly used to denote a young boy, derived from the English word son

-Means "from the city of Sparta" in Latin.
+in Latin.
 Spartacus was the name of a Thracian-born Roman slave who led a slave revolt in Italy in the 1st century BC.
 He was eventually killed in battle and many of his followers were crucified.

-STELLA (1)fEnglish, Italian, Dutch, German
+Stella 1 f English, Italian, Dutch, German

 .
 It was a nickname of a lover of Jonathan Swift, real name Esther Johnson (1681-1728), though it was not commonly used as a given name until the 19th century.
-It appears in Tennessee Williams' play 'A Streetcar Named Desire
+It appears in Tennessee Williams' play A Streetcar Named Desire

-Vera 1 f Russian, English, German, Swedish, Norwegian, Danish, Dutch, Portuguese, Italian, Spanish, Hungarian, Romanian, Serbian, Croatian, Macedonian, Georgian
+Vera 1 f Russian, English, German, Swedish, Norwegian, Danish, Dutch, Portuguese, Italian, Spanish, Hungarian, Romanian, Slovene, Serbian, Croatian, Bulgarian, Macedonian, Belarusian, Georgian

-in Russian, though it is sometimes associated with the Latin word verus
+in Russian, though it is sometimes associated with the Latin word verus "true"

 .
 It has been in general use in the English-speaking world since the late 19th century.